mahfuzctg/mahfuzctg/README.md

 ![](https://i.postimg.cc/yYRCc9Fy/linkedin-final-banner.png)

+Hi there 👋,
 I'm Abdulla Al Mahfuz, an accomplished web developer with a comprehensive skill set.
-My journey has equipped me with proficiency in a wide range of technologies and frameworks, including HTML, CSS, Bootstrap, Tailwind CSS, JavaScript, React.js, Node.js, Express.js, Firebase, MongoDB, and more.
+My journey has equipped me with proficiency in a wide range of technologies and frameworks, including:

+Front-End: HTML, CSS, Bootstrap, Tailwind CSS, JavaScript, React.js, Redux, TypeScript, Next.js
+Back-End: Node.js, Express.js, Mongoose, Firebase
+Databases: MongoDB, SQL, PostgreSQL
+ORMs & Tools: Prisma
 With a strong foundation in HTML, CSS, and Bootstrap, I excel at crafting visually stunning and responsive websites.
-Additionally, my expertise in Tailwind CSS allows me to create highly efficient and customizable user interfaces.
-Leveraging JavaScript, I add interactivity and dynamic functionality to deliver engaging user experiences.
-I am well-versed in React.js, empowering me to build modern and scalable web applications.
-On the back-end, my proficiency in Node.js and Express.js enables the development of robust server-side applications.
-When it comes to data storage and management, I am skilled in utilizing Firebase, a cloud-based platform, as well as MongoDB, a popular NoSQL database.
+My expertise in Tailwind CSS enables me to create highly efficient, customizable user interfaces.
+Leveraging JavaScript and TypeScript, I bring interactivity and dynamic functionality to deliver engaging user experiences.

+I am highly skilled in React.js and Next.js, which empowers me to build modern, scalable web applications.
+On the back-end, I utilize Node.js, Express.js, and Mongoose to develop robust server-side applications, and I am proficient in Firebase for cloud-based solutions.

+For data storage and management, I have hands-on experience with both NoSQL databases like MongoDB and relational databases such as SQL and PostgreSQL, using Prisma as an ORM to streamline database interactions.

 Driven by my passion for continuous growth, I remain updated with the latest industry trends and eagerly embrace emerging technologies.
-With this knowledge, I'm committed to creating innovative and captivating web solutions that meet and exceed client expectations.
+I am committed to creating innovative and captivating web solutions that meet and exceed client expectations.

-Skills: HTML/CSS/BOOTSTRAP/TAILWIND/JAVASCRIPT/REACT/FIREBASE/NODE/EXPRESS/MONGODB

 - 🔭 I’m currently working on Personal Projects
 - 🌱 I’m currently learning more about backend development